There are Different Types of Doors used in houses and buildings. Doors are one of the essential assets of any home, not just security.

 Most Used Types of Doors In Modern Homes

-The following are most popular types of doors in modern homes,
+The following are the most popular types of doors in modern homes,

 1. Hinged Doors